oeway/hypha-apps-cli/README.md

 To get your authentication token:

-1. Visit your Hypha server dashboard (e.g., https://ai.imjoy.io)
+1. Visit your Hypha server dashboard (e.g., https://hypha.aicell.io)
 2. Log in to your account
-3. Navigate to your user settings or workspace settings
+3. Go to "My Workspace"
-4. Find the "API Token" or "Authentication Token" section
+4. Find the "Development" tab
-5. Generate a new token or copy your existing token
+5. Generate a new token
 6. Add it to your `.env` file as `HYPHA_TOKEN`

 ### 3. Set Your Workspace